 As I said before, Direct Edition dealers/comic book store owners were not able to scan the comics.
 The funny thing about that is most Direct Edition carriers did not have scanners for barcodes at the time.
 The technology simply wasn’t there yet!

-Due to the lack of technology from many of the comic dealers, Marvel replaced the barcodes with things like the Spider-Man head, or DC with Batman.
+Due to the lack of technology from many of the comic dealers, Marvel replaced the Direct Edition barcodes with things like the Spider-Man head, or DC with Batman.
 On top of that, it was a way to promote extra little tidbits.
 Who doesn’t remember “50 Years of Captain America”, or “Spider-Man’s 35th Anniversary”?
 It was printed on every comic where the barcode should be.
+It made more sense to put those on Direct Edition books anyway as the readers would be more familiar with what’s happening in their comic book universe rather than a random person purchasing a book at a corner store.

 Nowadays, since everyone is on par with technology, barcodes have returned and comics just state whether or not they are Direct Editions.
 For example, here is a picture of Uncanny X-Force #1 from October of 2010.
 What does it say right next to the barcode?